This family friendly interactive parlour style magic show set within a fantasy cave ran for 1212 performances in London at the Barons Court Theatre.

-Richard Leigh opened at The Barons Court Theatre with ‘The Magic Cavern’ in 2002.
-It has become London’s long running theatrical magic show.
-Over 1100 performances.
 You won’t believe your eyes as you witness the seemingly impossible.
-Wherever you sit in this atmospheric venue, you are only a few feet away from the magic which happens literally under your very eyes.
+Wherever you sit in this atmospheric theatre show you are only a few feet away from the magic which happens literally under your very eyes.

 This show is interactive and suitable for all the family.
 (6 years to 106)

-For birthdays or other celebrations of any age, should you wish to nominate someone in your group to help on stage with one of the many effects in the show or would simply like a mention then please give names to the box office when you arrive at the theatre.
+For birthdays or other celebrations of any age, should you wish to nominate someone in your group to help with one of the many effects in the show or would simply like a mention then please give names to the box office when you arrive.

 A traditional show of mystery from the golden age of magic.

-Duration: One hour and fifteen minutes.
+Duration: Theatre: 80 minutes.
 There is no interval.

 ‘All the magic is astounding but the are two tricks which simply defy belief – one with words, one with numbers.
 Take the whole family to witness and ponder in amazement, like we did.
 Do not miss this show’.